Deciding How the Group Will Function

 - What kind of feedback are members most interested in, and how will members specify these needs at any particular point?
 Responding to arguments and organization, style concerns, use of sources, grammar and editing points?

 - How will members respond to each other’s writing?
-By commenting directly on the draft, oral comments in the meeting, on a separate response sheet, via e-mail?
+By commenting directly on the draft, oral comments in the meeting, on a separate response sheet, via e-mail or other messaging platform?

 - How many times can a single piece of writing be revised and resubmitted?
 Once, three times, forever until it’s finished?